 The answer might surprise you.

-From Anatolia to the Atlantic Seaboard, the story of the First Farmers includes the oldest monumental buildings on earth!
+From the Middle East to the Atlantic Seaboard, the story of the First Farmers includes the oldest monumental buildings on earth!

-Ruins and artifacts on the Mediterranean islands of Malta are helping us understand changes that happened in very ancient times;
+Ruins and artifacts from around the world are helping us understand changes that happened in very ancient times;

 changes that launched western civilization as we know it today.

 We have exciting plans for presenting the birth of agriculture